 You can take a morning tour with no one around.
 I only discovered this option when I was researching info for this blog post and I think it is pretty cool!
 If I had known about it before, I would definitely have gone for this option!
 You can only buy the tickets online.

-PRICE: 45€
+PRICE: €45

 Solution 3: Magic nights

-From the 1st of June to the 1st of October, every night at 8 pm, Casa Batllo hosts awesome music concerts.
+Every night at 9 PM (but you can enter to visit at 8PM), Casa Batllo hosts awesome music concerts.
 Enjoy the music and the drinks on the rooftop at dusk.
-For 59€ you will be able to enjoy Casa Batllo after the doors are closed to the general public, get a drink at the Dragon Roof terrace and listen to live music performances while enjoying the Barcelona sky.
+With prices starting at €59 you will be able to enjoy Casa Batllo after the doors are closed to the general public, get a drink at the Dragon Roof terrace, and listen to live music performances while enjoying the Barcelona sky.
 Book your ticket here.

 Solution 4: Look at this masterpiece from the outside